rthalley/dnspython/README.md

 * If not just download the source file and unzip it, then run `sudo python setup.py install`

+If you want to use DNS-over-HTTPS, you must run
+`pip install requests requests-toolbelt`

+If you want to use DNSSEC functionality, you must run `pip install cryptography`

+If you want to use internationalized domain names (IDNA) functionality, you must run
+`pip install idna`

 ## ABOUT THIS RELEASE

 This is the development version of dnspython 2.0.0